-On 13 August, 2019, APC, with Asian Venture Philanthropy Network (AVPN) co-hosted a workshop with Professor Paul Brest, author of “Money Well Spent” and Faculty Codirector of Stanford University’s Center on Philanthropy and Civil Society as well as former President of the William and Flora Hewlett Foundation on Effective Philanthropy Strategies.
+On 13 August, 2019, APC, with Asian Venture Philanthropy Network (AVPN), co-hosted a workshop on effective philanthropy strategies, with Prof Paul Brest, author of “Money Well Spent” and Faculty Co-Director of Stanford University’s Center on Philanthropy and Civil Society as well as former President of the William and Flora Hewlett Foundation.
 The workshop, titled “Helping Funders Evaluate Non-profit Program Strategies”, focused on programme strategy and evaluation.
-In kickstarting the session, Professor Brest gave an overview of the different steps to solving a social problem.
-He stated that solving a problem is a process and required strategic steps along the way.
-These steps include

 - Identifying the problem and intended outcome

 - Developing a strategy to achieve the outcome

 - Evaluating the strategy

 Members and participants saw Prof Brest exemplify each step with the global problem of homelessness, and expanded their own learning by working on global road safety as an example.
 Through this stimulation activity, Prof Brest got the room together to share-out and talk about what they identified as factors for successful programme outcomes.

 Lesson Learnt: Effective Collaboration leads to Programme Success

 From the group activity, members were able to apply theories that were being presented into practise and experienced an exchange of ideas.
 Sharing out helps to facilitate collaboration as each member would offer their own perspective of the problem, bringing about a solution that is protected on all fronts.